-Infants born before 37 weeks of development in the uterus are considered preterm (pronounced PREE-term) births.
-The term of a normal human pregnancy is about 40 weeks.
+Infants born before 37 weeks of development in the uterus are considered preterm births.
+Normal human pregnancy lasts up to 40 weeks.
 Many organs, including the brain, lungs, and liver, need the final weeks of pregnancy to fully develop.
 Even infants born slightly preterm are at greater risk for certain health problems than are full-term infants.
 The earlier the delivery, the higher the risk of complications, serious disability, or death.

-Most preterm infants stay in the hospital for several weeks or more, often in a neonatal (pronounced nee-oh-NATE-ahl) intensive care unit (NICU).
-Preterm infants who are delivered at hospitals with high-level NICUs, which provide specialized care for infants with serious health problems, have a better chance of survival.
+Preterm infants who are delivered at hospitals with high-level neonatal intensive care units (NICUs), which provide specialized care for infants with serious health problems, have a better chance of survival.
 These units are well equipped and have doctors and nurses with advanced training and experience in caring for preterm infants.
-The team caring for the infant may include a neonatologist (pronounced nee-oh-nate-AHL-oh-jist), a health care provider who specializes in treating problems in newborns.1
+The team caring for the infant may include a neonatologist, a healthcare provider who specializes in treating problems in newborns.1

 Children need strong, healthy teeth to chew their food, speak, and have a healthy-looking smile.
 Their first teeth (sometimes called baby teeth) help make sure their adult teeth come in correctly.